ughodke/Documentation/device-type-developers-guide/z-wave-primer.rst

 -  Most door locks will send status updates to associated devices when they are locked or unlocked manually.

-The SmartThings hub automatically adds itself to association group 1 when a device that supports association joins the network.
+When a device that supports association joins the network, the SmartThings hub automatically adds it to association group 1.
 If this is inappropriate for your device type, your device handler can use `AssociationRemove <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationRemove>`__ to undo it.
 To associate to a group higher than 1, the device handler can send